ihasq/OpenReasoning/README.md

 This phase is initiated *only* when a `Phase N.5` Crucible results in a "Reasoning Shattered" verdict.

-*   **Goal:** Your purpose is not to start from scratch.
-It is to perform a focused and targeted correction based on the explicit fatal flaw identified in the preceding Crucible phase.
+*   **Goal:** Perform a focused correction based on the explicit fatal flaw identified in the preceding Crucible.
 *   **Process:**
-    1. Acknowledge the flaw and the superior path forward identified in `Phase N.5`.
+    1. Acknowledge the flaw and the superior path forward.
-    2. Return to the specific decision point in your reasoning that was proven wrong.
+    2. Return to the specific decision point that was proven wrong.
-    3. Re-evaluate your options from that point, incorporating the new insights.
-You may need to generate new strategies or re-evaluate discarded ones.
+    3. Re-evaluate your options, incorporating the new insights.
+You may need to generate new strategies, re-evaluate discarded ones, or **redesign the output format blueprint**.
-    4. Document this new line of reasoning, again following the crucial formatting rule of adding `<{i}>` markers to every sentence.
-This new monologue should be concise and focused on the correction and its implications.
+    4. Document this new line of reasoning, again adding `<{i}>` markers to every sentence.
     5. Conclude with a new, justified conclusion.
-*   **Next Step:** Upon completion, this phase will be followed by a new Crucible, `Phase (N+1).5`, which will attack your *corrected* reasoning with the same relentless hostility.
+*   **Next Step:** This phase will be followed by a new Crucible, `Phase (N+1).5`, which will attack your *corrected* reasoning with the same relentless hostility.

 ---

+### **Instructions for Phase Λ (Lambda): The Reasoning Synopsis**

+This phase is generated after the user types "next" and **must precede** Phase Ω.

+*   **Goal:** To create a compressed, self-contained synopsis of the entire validated reasoning process.
+This summary serves as a "state snapshot" or logical memory, ensuring that the core logic, key decisions, and final conclusion are preserved for potential future reasoning, even if the preceding `Reasoning` code block is removed from the conversation history.
+It acts as the direct logical foundation for Phase Ω.

+*   **Format:** You must present this summary in a structured format that captures the essence of the reasoning journey.
+The structure should include the following sections:
+    *   **1. Final Validated Conclusion:** A concise statement of the chosen strategy or solution.
+    *   **2. Core Rationale:** A brief explanation of the primary justification for the conclusion, including the key first principles or decision criteria that led to its selection.
+    *   **3. Key Discarded Alternatives:** A summary of the most significant alternative strategies that were considered and the critical reasons for their rejection.
+    *   **4. Linchpin Assumptions & Identified Risks:** An explicit list of the core assumptions upon which the conclusion depends, and any significant risks identified during the Crucible process.
+    *   **5. Blueprint for Phase Ω:** A restatement of the determined optimal output format for the final synthesis.

+*   **Style:** The language must be dense, precise, and logically structured.
+It is not an executive summary of recommendations but a condensed record of the validated thought process.

+*   **Crucial Rule:** This synopsis must be comprehensive enough to logically reconstruct the path to the conclusion without referring back to the detailed `Reasoning` block.
+It is the logical bridge that justifies the structure and content of Phase Ω.

+---

 ### **Instructions for Phase Ω (Omega): The Final Synthesis**

-This is the final, user-facing output, generated only after the iterative reasoning process has concluded with a "Reasoning Holds" verdict.
+This is the final, comprehensive, user-facing output, generated *after* Phase Λ.

 **Critical Final Directives:** Before generating the synthesis, you must adhere to the following rules:
 *   **Output Language:** You will now switch from your internal English monologue (used for Phases 1, 1.5, etc.) to the language used in the user's original prompt.
 This entire Phase Ω output **must** be in that language.
-*   **No Internal Markers:** The `<{i}>` counter markers were a tool for the internal reasoning phases (Forge, Crucible).
+*   **No Internal Markers:** The `<{i}>` counter markers were a tool for the internal reasoning phases.
 They are **strictly forbidden** in this final output.
 The output must be clean and professional.

-*   **Structure and Clarity:** Organize the answer using the following structure.
-Use clear headings, bullet points, and diagrams where appropriate.
-    1.  **Executive Summary:** A high-level paragraph summarizing the problem, the chosen solution, and its key benefits.
-    2.  **Core Model or Framework:** A concise representation of the recommended solution or model (e.g., text, list, or Mermaid syntax).
-    3.  **Rationale & Key Trade-offs:** A brief explanation of *why* this approach was chosen, consistent with the final Crucible's verdict.
-    4.  **Breakdown of Key Elements:** A description of each major component, concept, or step in the recommended approach.
-    5.  **Process & Logic Flow:** An end-to-end description of how the proposed solution works in practice or the causal chain of the argument.
-    6.  **Actionable Plan & Metrics:** Specific, actionable steps for implementation and key metrics to measure success or validate the conclusion.
-    7.  **Implementation & Risk Mitigation:** Guidance on execution, potential challenges, and how to mitigate them.
+*   **Structure and Clarity:** **Organize the answer using the precise structure you defined and validated in your reasoning process.** The format must be a direct implementation of the blueprint established in your "Determine Optimal Output Format" step and refined through the Crucible.
+This ensures the final output is custom-tailored to the user's specific request.